 The German contribution to the EU-SILC is collected by the national statistical office for Germany (Statistisches Bundesamt), under the label "LEBEN IN EUROPA".
 Every year about 14,000 households are contacted by postal mail, and participation in this survey is voluntary.
-When the survey was started in 2005, the sampling design applied was a combination of quota samples and stratified random samples.
-The quota samples have been subsequently replaced by stratified random samples, so that the surveys in 2008 and 2010, i.e. the reference surveys underlying EUROMOD, are fully based on stratified random samples.
 Households are recruited in random samples from an access panel.
 The access panel consists of a standing pool of households that have been recruited from the German census (Mikrozensus).
 The German census consists of a 1% sample of the total German population.
 "LEBEN IN EUROPA" is much smaller; it only consists of about 0.03% of the population.
 The random samples of "LEBEN IN EUROPA" are stratified by residence (federal state), household composition, social status of the household head, and net household income.